varadero/http-fs/README.md

 - `--path` - Root path to be served.
 Can be either relative or absolute.
 Defaults to `.` (if not provided, current directory will be served).
 Can contain only Windows-style (`%NAME%`) environment variables.
 - `--host` - Host or IP at which to listen.
 Defaults to `127.0.0.1`.
 - `--port` - Port at which to listen.
 Defaults to 80 if `--use-ssl` is not provided and 443 if `--use-ssl` is provided.
+- `--directory-listing` - Will show directory content.
 - `--default-file-name` - The default file name to serve if the URL is a folder.
 Defaults to `index.html`.
-To switch off default file serving, set it to empty string inside quotes - `--default-file-name ""`
+To switch off default file serving, set it to empty string inside quotes - `--default-file-name ""`.
+Will be ignored if `--directory-listing` is provided
 - `--not-found-file` - The file which must be served in case the requested file cannot be found.
 Can contain environment variables.
 - `--use-ssl` - If provided, files will be served over HTTPS.
 - `--ssl-cert-file` - Points to a file containing the certificate.
 Defaults to `cert.pem`.
 Can contain environment variables.